sapcc/andromeda/README.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# andromeda
+# andromeda GSLBaaS
 Platform agnostic GSLB frontend with OpenStack-like API

 Andromeda is a OpenStack like REST API Fronted for Global Loadbalancing as a Service (GLbaaS).
 It can support multiple backends, called provider.
 Features:
 * Multi-tenant capable
-* keystone authentication
+* OpenStack keystone authentication
-* OpenStack policy files
+* OpenStack policy support
 * Prometheus metrics
 * Rate limiting
 * OpenStack like Quota API